ksenia-5/ksenia-5/README.md

 - 🤔 I’m looking for help with computer vision.
 -->

-- 🔭 I am a Microsoft and Databricks certified data analyst and engineer with experience in data analysis, data engineering and data management.
+- 🔭 I am a Microsoft and Databricks certified data analytics engineer with experience in data analysis, data engineering and data management.
 - Passionate about technology for wellbeing, health and creativity.
 - I tutor Maths and Science - find me on [Superprof](https://www.superprof.co.uk/encouraging-and-supportive-maths-and-science-tuition-london-from-experienced-passionate-and-dedicated-tutor.html).
 - ⚡ Fun fact: I made an interactive jumper with creative coding, projection and wool